 Abitibi Canyon - a world of its own

 This writer (Bob Hunter) has been asked on several occasions - well, once or twice, anyway! - to write about growing up in an isolated Canadian community.
 To date he hasn't done that, even turning down a couple of television interviews on the topic.
 That silence comes to an end today and Abitibi Canyon will be described through the eyes of Abitibibob, who lived there from 1951-1968.
-(Updated March 31, 2016)
+(I will occasionally update this article as I think of more things to add.
+Last updated March 14, 2017)

 Founding of Abitibi Canyon